joshoti/ref-scripts/README.md

-This repo contains my automation script to read my data, perform a function, and in some cases, create an excel file with and write the values into it
+This repo contains my automation script to read my data from an excel file, perform a function on the data, and in some cases, create an excel file and write the values into it

 # ref-scripts